 GO

-The UNION statement returns four rows as sown in Figure 3.
+The UNION statement returns four rows as shown in Figure 3.

 The UNION ALL statement differs from the UNION in that the command simply combines the data from two or more tables without removing duplicates.
-This implies there is no need for sorting which happens to be an expensive task in the SQL world.
-This would also mean the result set is likely to be returned faster because the overhead of sorting is excluded.
+This implies there is no need for sorting, which is an expensive task in the SQL world.
+This also means the result set is likely to be returned faster because the overhead of sorting is excluded.

-It is advisable to use UNION ALL when there is no requirement to sort the results of such a combination of two or more tables or remove duplicates.
-By design, there may also be a certainty that there are no duplicates across the two tables so in such a case it would be unnecessary to use a UNION.
+It is advisable to use UNION ALL when there is no requirement to sort the results of such a combination of two or more tables or to remove duplicates.
+By design, there may also be a certainty that there are no duplicates across the two tables, so in such a case, it would be unnecessary to use a UNION.

 Listing 4 shows the UNION ALL statement.
 Notice it is the same as the command “UNION ALL” and the exclusion of the archivedTime column in the TranHistory table.
 This ensures the sets being concatenated have the same set of columns.